SpatialCrafter: Unleashing the Imagination of Video Diffusion Models for Scene Reconstruction from Limited Observations: Method

 {\textbf{Sparse-View Setting.}} To adapt to the sparse view input setting, we formulate the task as a video frame interpolation problem conditioned on the given start and end frames.
 To maximally preserve the priors from the pre-trained models~\cite{blattmann2023svd}, we inject boundary frame conditions in both latent and semantic space.
 Specifically, we combine latent features of the first and last frames with their noisy latent representations, and then concatenate the extracted CLIP embeddings from both frames for cross-attentional feature injection.
 The training objective is:

 where $z_n$ and $z_0$ are the latent embeddings of the final and initial frames, respectively.
-During the inference phase, we use DUSt3R to estimate the extrinsic and intrinsic parameters for the input views.
+During the inference phase, we use VGGT~\cite{wang2025vggt} to estimate the extrinsic and intrinsic parameters for the input views.